Take A Look Astrobiology Degree Program

 - To be a NASA scientist, you must have a bachelor's degree in physics, astrophysics, astronomy, geology, space science, or a similar field.

-- One who wants to pursue this degree after 10+2 level hardly there are few colleges like Florida Institute of Technology offers the Astrobiology Program for Undergraduates.
-The candidate applying for an undergraduate from this field must be from science stream and must-have basics of mathematics.
+- If you want to pursue this degree after the 10+2 level, few colleges offer the Astrobiology Program for Undergraduates.
+The candidate applying for an undergraduate from this field must be from the science stream and must-have basics of mathematics.

-- Candidates with their Bachelor in subjects like Bio geochemistry, Microbiology, Geological Science, Biotechnology, Biochemistry, etc. also have the option of pursuing a specialized course in Astrobiology.
+- Candidates with their Bachelor's in subjects like Biogeochemistry, Microbiology, Geological Science, Biotechnology, Biochemistry, etc., also can pursue a specialized course in Astrobiology.

-- There are even online courses which helps the Aspirants to become Astrobiologist.
+- There are even online courses that help the Aspirants to become Astrobiologists.